Article

 With all the technology changes that are coming, is core conversion a necessity?

-White: Also, today there is a blurring of what is “core.”
+White: Today there is a blurring of what is “core.”
 The thought of a dual-core environment really changes the paradigm.
 The focus now is not on conversion, but rather coexistence.
 You can have the DNA platform and Finxact, for example, working side by side to leverage innovation and the digital experience, while maintaining your existing core.

 Russell: Still, client experience is king.
 Core evolution, digital investment and technology investment in general should only be an enabler for creating an awesome client experience.